-- By Air: The nearby Airport is at Bellary and this is located 60 km away from Hampi.
+- By Air: The nearby Airport is at Bellary which is located 60 km away from Hampi.

 - By Train: The nearby Railway Station from Hampi is Hospet and it is located at a distance of 13 km from Hampi.

-- By Road: Hampi is well connected by roads and railways and therfore is easily accessible.
+- By Road: Hampi is well connected by roads and railways and therefore is easily accessible.

 |9:00 am to 12:00 pm & 4:00 pm to 8:00 pm